 Comfortable earplugs have four things in common:

 - Have a soft contact and tailored fit

 - Don't stick out (if you'll be using them for sleeping)

 In order to check off all four points above, you'll have to closely evaluate the earplug's ear tip.
 This is the part of an earplug that sits directly in your ear canal and determines a lot of the earplug's comfort level.

 Your ears are as unique as your fingerprints.
 So there's not just one ear tip (or earplug) that fits everyone.
 More and more brands include multiple ear tips with their earplugs.
 These vary in sizes and (sometimes) in materials.
-At Loop we offer six different pairs of ear tips: foam and silicone in both small, medium and large.
+At Loop we offer different pairs of ear tips: foam and silicone in both extra small, small, medium and large.
 By choosing an earplug that offers different ear tips you get the chance to try them out at home and you'll always have plenty of spare sets.

 To find your perfect size, select the ear tip that fills up your ear canal completely.
 This way, you make sure all sound that enters your ear passes through the earplug's acoustic chamber and the sound reducing filter.
 The result?
 Music is brought back to an enjoyable (and safe) level without distortion.

 It's not because clubs are rather dark that you don't want to look good while you're there.
 There are two options:

 - An earplug with a design that improves your outfit